bouzayenilyes/eduor/README.md

 ## License

-This template is available under an Envato license.
-Please ensure compliance with Envato's licensing terms before use.
+This template is available under an MIT license.
+Please ensure compliance with Ilyes Bouzayen's licensing terms before use.

 ## Credits